Here is a full traditional Thanksgiving Day menu!

 - ⅛ teaspoon cinnamon powder (optional)

-- Add the pecans and cinnamon powder.
+- Add the pecans and cinnamon powder to the bowl.

 - In a small butter pot, brown 2 tablespoon of the butter.
 Add heavy whipping cream/milk and the sugar.
 Let it come to a simmer on low heat making sure to stir/whisk the whole time.